Story: European discovery of New Zealand

 What Tasman saw

 Which part of the South Island did Abel Tasman actually see when he first sighted land on 13 December 1642?
 The diary for that day reads: 'towards noon saw a large land, uplifted high, had it south-east from us about 15 miles'.
-At the time, the ship was located at 42°10' latitude, which means it was opposite Punakaiki, just north of Greymouth.
-However, the 15 miles is misleading; a Dutch mile equals four English miles, making Tasman's actual position 60 miles offshore.
-From that distance, looking towards the south-east, he would probably have seen the Southern Alps, and perhaps the peaks of Mt Cook and Mt Tasman, as they were later named.
-A memorial erected at Ōkarito in 1940, commemorating the sighting in that location, does not appear to have got it too wrong.
+At the time, the ship was located at about 42°10' latitude, which means it was opposite Punakaiki, just north of Greymouth.
+However, the 15 miles is misleading; a Dutch mile equals four English miles, making Tasman's actual position 60 miles (100 kilometres) offshore.
+From that distance, looking towards the south-east, he would probably have seen the northern part of the Southern Alps, and he may even have seen, far to the south, the peaks of Mt Cook and Mt Tasman, as they were later named.

 One of Tasman’s small boats, passing between the two ships, was rammed by a Māori canoe.
 Four of Tasman’s party were killed.
 It is likely that the Māori, of the Ngāti Tūmatakōkiri tribe, saw these strange newcomers as threatening interlopers, an impression reinforced when the Dutch responded by shooting and hitting one Māori.
 Tasman named the place where he anchored Moordenaers Baij (Murderers Bay).
 Despite the tragic encounter, Tasman was impressed by the new country.
 Just days after his men had been killed he wrote that the place was ‘a very fine land’.
 1